 Giacomo Colosi is an Italian artist living in United States whose work is about relationships between the human condition and human behavior.
 Using a raw, humorous, and absurd style, his practice relies on memory process, vulnerability, absence, and archives.
 He also invites the audience to be part of his memory process, where each represents a stage of life, particular experience, or a particular place.
 He creates a synergy with his environment and encourages participants to revisit their memories based on their personal belongings.

-As an artist, Giacomo have been researching ways in which art can be applied to the everyday life, fact and fiction, not only as its dispositive for self-reflection, but as a way to generate and install models and have possible interactions that could provide new ways to engage and involve people — as it relates to the body and the world.
+As an artist, Giacomo has been researching ways in which art can be applied to the everyday life, fact and fiction, not only as its dispositive for self-reflection, but as a way to generate and install models and have possible interactions that could provide new ways to engage and involve people — as it relates to the body and the world.
 He blurs the lines between art and life suggesting that we examine if what we believe constitutes a “reality” that matters, a human action/situation rather than any definition of “everyday reality” based on standard normalcy or a social code we create.